deshartman/pgp-functions/README.md

 Call the number and you should hear a voice instructing you to enter the following mock data:

-Card number: 4444 3333 2222 1111
+- Card number: 4444 3333 2222 1111
-Exp Date: 12 25
+- Exp Date: 12 25
-Security: 123
+- Security: 123

-PAyment should succeed and the logs are available in Twilio functions to see the output of PGP.
+Payment should succeed and the logs are available in Twilio functions to see the output of PGP.